HichriOussema/My-star-wars-app/README.md

 Network requests: Ensures the app correctly interacts with the Star Wars API.
 ViewModels: Validates the business logic and state management.
 ## Running Tests

--Open the test navigator in Xcode:
+- Open the test navigator in Xcode:

--Press Cmd + 6 or click on the Test Navigator tab.
+- Press Cmd + 6 or click on the Test Navigator tab.
--Run all tests:
+- Run all tests:
--Press Cmd + U or click the Run button in the test navigator
+- Press Cmd + U or click the Run button in the test navigator

 ## Contributing
 If you want to contribute, please follow these steps:
 1. Fork the repository.